 COVID-19 and Community Spread

-Public health experts have estimated up to 1% of the population could be infected after identifying multiple cases of community spread of coronavirus.
+Ohio public health experts have estimated that a significant portion of the population could be infected with COVID-19 due to community spread across the state.

 - Testing is limited.